 Tips for Preparing

-While you work on getting in touch with us, there are two things you can definitely do to start preparing.
-First, establish your art form as part of your daily or weekly routine.
+There are two things you can definitely do to start preparing.
+First, establish your art form as part of your daily routine.
 A big part of success at Cornish, and thus the audition/review process, is showing that you will succeed in an environment where art happens every day.
-Get in the habit of working, drawing, practicing, or performing to the extent possible.

 Second, find ways to start learning the "language" of your art form.
-Be it private instruction, a high-school or community college class, or involvement in a community-based art or performance organization - gaining exposure to teachers, mentors, and practicing artists will help you come to the audition/review process with at least an initial understanding of the language of your art form.
+Be it private instruction, a summer intensive, a high-school or community college class, or involvement in a community-based art or performance organization - gaining exposure to teachers, mentors, and practicing artists will help you come to the audition/review process with a better understanding of the language of your art form.
 Human interaction is a big part of the artistic process and will help you succeed in both your audition/review and your college career.

-Most importantly, remember that Cornish has comprehensive 4-year programs to help you realize your artistic vision.
+Most importantly, remember that Cornish is a comprehensive 4-year program to help you realize your artistic vision.
 We don’t expect you to know everything before you get here!
 Contact an admission counselor today to find out more about how to prepare.